Collecting and Disposing of Unwanted Medicines

 What to do with Unwanted or Expired Medicines

 EPA encourages the public to take advantage of pharmaceutical take-back collection programs that accept prescription or over-the-counter drugs, as these programs offer a safe and environmentally-conscious way to dispose of unwanted medicines.
-This may be at a location such as a local enforcement agency, retail pharmacy, hospital or clinic.
-To find any available collection programs in your community, contact your city or county government's household trash agency.
+This may be at a location such as a local law enforcement agency, retail pharmacy, hospital or clinic.
+To find a local law enforcement agency that is participating in the Drug Enforcement Administration’s (DEA) twice a year National Prescription Drug Take Back Days, see DEA's website.
+To find other, more permanent collection programs in your community, see DEA's authorized collector locator.

 As a second choice, the public can utilize EPA's guidelines for household disposal of medicines (PDF) (2 pp, 500 K, About PDF).